svikashk/docs/guide/streams-link-to-feature-or-item.md

 - Click on `Create new feature` to create a new feature.
 Or `Create new item` to create a new item.
 - You can confirm the name of your Feature or Item before you create them.
 - Once the new Feature/Item is created, it will automatically be linked to the request.

+---

+## Unlink a Feature/Item from a request

+- Navigate to the Streams tab in your Zepel account.
+- Click on the request from which you want to unlink a feature or an item.
+- Once the request details pop-up opens, on the right side you'll see all the linked features and items.
+- Click on the hamburger menu on the top-right corner of the linked feature or item.
+- From the menu, click `Unlink`.
+- The request will no longer be linked to a feature or an item.